-Lime trees will have no fruit if they are not getting the right nutrients, not enough sun or if the flowers are not pollinated.
+Lime trees can fail to produce fruit for a variety of reasons, including lack of nutrients, insufficient sunlight, and unpollinated flowers.
 Most lime trees will not grow fruit for at least the first 2 years but there are some ways to solve this problem.
-Fruit feed your lime tree with nitrogen in the first year, potassium in the next year, water regularly and do not prune growing tips.
+To get fruit sooner, feed your lime tree with nitrogen in the first year, potassium in the next year, water regularly and do not prune growing tips.

-The top reason limes are not growing fruit is because the tree is too young.
-Trees less than 2 years old are not established enough to grow fruit.
+The top reason your lime tree is not growing fruit is because the tree is too young.
+Citrus trees less than 2 years old are not established enough to grow fruit.
 Some lime trees can take up to 5 years to grow their first fruit but there are some ways you can get your tree of to the best start and growing lots of fruit for years to come.

 When planting your lime tree make sure the soil is improved first with compost, aged cow manure and worm castings if you have them.
-These add valuable organic matter to the soil and will help your lime tree grow a strong, healthy root system.
+These add valuable organic matter to the soil and will help your young trees to grow a strong, healthy root system.

 Worms will come to eat the organic matter and soil bacteria attracted by the compost and will make air pockets in the soil giving the roots more room to grow.
 Lime trees with strong root systems will grow lots of fruit in the next few years.

-Lime trees that do not get enough sun will not grow lime fruit.
-The flowers will grow and open best when they are getting plenty of sun.
+Lime trees that do not get enough sun will not grow fruit.
+The flowers will grow and open when they are getting at least 6 hours of direct sunlight.
 The flowers will have a higher chance of being pollinated by insects to allow the fruit to set.
 Planting more than a single tree, will also encourage a higher rate of pollination.
 Other citrus varieties like lemon and orange trees will also help to encourage pollination as they attract bees.

-Limes grown in sunny positions will grow more fruit and ripen quicker.
+Lime trees grown in sunny positions will grow more fruit and ripen quicker.
 Pick limes while the skin is still dark green for a true lime taste.
-Limes will eventually turn yellow and sweeter if left on the bush in the sun and can still be eaten.
+Limes will eventually turn yellow and sweeter if left on the tree for longer.

-Test the soil 2 inches below the surface to see if it is dry.
-If the soil is dry give your lime tree a deep watering if the soil feels dry.
+Place your finger in the soil 2 inches below the surface to see if it is dry.
+If the soil is dry give your lime tree a deep watering with your hose.
 Check your tree 3 times per week in warm weather and add water to the soil if it is needed.

 Giving lime trees too much water can cause them not to grow fruit as they do not like to have soggy roots.
 Test the soil with your finger 2 inches below the surface before watering.
 Free draining soil is best for limes to make sure their roots do not rot in too much water.
 This can also cause them to grow less or no fruit at all.